Gevorg Gorgisyan: Biography

-In the period of 2007-2009 Gorgisyan served in the Armed Forces of the Republic of Armenia.
+In 2007-2009 Gorgisyan served in the Armed Forces of the Republic of Armenia.

 In 2003 he entered the Computer Systems and Computer Science Department of the Armenian State Engineering University.
-In 2011 Gevorg graduated with a Master's Degree from the “Synopsys Armenia” Educational Department, receiving specialty of Automation of Electronic Design.
+In 2011 Gevorg graduated with a master's degree from the “Synopsys Armenia” Educational Department, receiving specialty of Automation of Electronic Design.

-From February 1, 2007 to January 12, 2015 Gorigisyan worked in the number of IT companies: namely Armproject, “Stream Tech” LLC, NairiSoft, Altakod, IAM Cloud.
+From February 1, 2007, to January 12, 2015, Gorigisyan worked in the number of IT companies: namely Armproject, “Stream Tech” LLC, NairiSoft, Altakod, IAM Cloud.

 In 2013-2014 he was member of the coordinating group of the “I am against” initiative.
 After that he become member of the coordinating group of the “Bright Armenia” initiative.

-In 2015 elected a member of the council of the Bright Armenia party.
+In 2015 was elected as a member of the council of the Bright Armenia party.

 From 2017 to 2019 Gorgisyan was member of the National Assembly (electoral district #2 of the alliance of parties “Way Out”).
 In the period of May 24.2017 - September 19.
 2018 - Member of the Standing Committee on European Integration of the National Assembly.

-In December 9, 2018 Gevorg Gorgisyan elected Member of the National Assembly of Armenia from the territorial electoral list of the electoral district #2 of the Bright Armenia party.
+On December 9, 2018, Gevorg Gorgisyan was elected as Member of the National Assembly of Armenia from the territorial electoral list of the electoral district #2 of the Bright Armenia party.